Real topological Hochschild homology via the norm and Real Witt vectors: Real Hochschild homology

-\end{defin} Recall that the homology of a simplicial Mackey functor is defined to be the homology of the associated normalized dg Mackey functor, as in \cite{BGHL19}. \begin{lem} If $\mM$ is a $D_2$-Tambara functor, then $\HR_{0}^{D_{2m}}(\m{M})$ is a $D_{2m}$-Tambara functor. \end{lem} \begin{proof} This follows since reflexive coequalizers in the category of Tambara functors are computed as the reflexive coequalizer of the underlying Mackey functors (cf. \cite{Strickland12}). \end{proof}
+\end{remark} Recall that the homology of a simplicial Mackey functor is defined to be the homology of the associated normalized dg Mackey functor, as in~\cite{BGHL19}. \begin{lem} If $\mM$ is a $D_2$-Tambara functor, then $\HR_{0}^{D_{2m}}(\m{M})$ is a $D_{2m}$-Tambara functor. \end{lem} \begin{proof} Reflexive coequalizers in the category of Tambara functors are computed as the reflexive coequalizer of the underlying Mackey functors~\cite{Strickland12}. \end{proof}

 \begin{prop} There is an isomorphism of $D_{2m}$-Mackey functors

 \end{prop} \begin{proof} Both sides are given by the coequalizer